rushikesh-patil01/Python-Learning-Journey/README.md

 # Programs

-- Hello World
+1. Hello World
-- Input from User
+2. Input from User
-- Arithmetic Operations
+3. Arithmetic Operations
-- Check Number Even or Odd
+4. Check Number Even or Odd
-- Swap Two Numbers
+5. Swap Two Numbers
-- Area of Circle
+6. Area of Circle
-- Convert Kilometers to Meters
+7. Convert Kilometers to Meters
-- Average of Three Numbers
+8. Average of Three Numbers
-- Simple Interest
+9. Simple Interest

 # Day 2 - Operators & Conditional Statements

-# Topics Covered
+- What are Operators?
+- Types of Operators in Python
+- What is a Conditional Statement?
+- Types of Conditional Statements
+- What is an if Statement?
+- What is if-else Statement?
+- What is if-elif-else Statement?
+- What is Nested if-else Statement?
+- Difference between if and if-else
+- Comparison vs Logical Operators

 # Operators in Python
 * Arithmetic Operators (`+`, `-`, `*`, `/`, `%`, `//`, `**`)
 * Assignment Operators (`=`, `+=`, `-=`, `*=`, `/=`, `%=` , `//=`, `**=`)
 * Comparison Operators (`<`, `>`, `<=`, `>=`, `==`, `!=`)